The Difference Between Hollywood and West Hollywood

 Conclusion: Choosing Between Hollywood and West Hollywood

-After years of exploring both areas, I can confidently say that the choice between Hollywood and West Hollywood depends entirely on what you’re seeking.
+After years of exploring both areas, I can confidently say that the difference between Hollywood and West Hollywood depends entirely on what you’re seeking.

 Choose Hollywood if you’re drawn to the allure of the entertainment industry, want to be surrounded by iconic landmarks, and don’t mind the tourist hustle and bustle.
 It’s a place where you can feel the pulse of showbiz history with every step.